Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Marmaris Istanbul Day Trip begins with a scheduled pick up.
 Our driver will drive you from your respective lodging in Marmaris to the airport.
 Our flight from Dalaman Airport to Istanbul lasts for approximately 45 minutes and the tickets are included in the primary price.

-Istanbul is a fantastic city and one of the things that makes it stand out from all other big cities is the fact that it stands on two continents, Europe and Asia.
+The city of Istanbul: Istanbul is a fantastic city and one of the things that makes it stand out from all other big cities is the fact that it stands on two continents, Europe and Asia.
 So, it is no surprise that this marvelous city is known for its diversity in architecture, culture, art, as well as people of all nationalities.
 With more than 14 million inhabitants this splendid city is also the most populous city of Turkey, and one of the biggest cities in the whole wide world.
 This beautiful city is also spread across both sides of narrow Bosporus.
 Istanbul stands as a one-of-a-kind bridge over the strait between the Marmara and the Black Sea, or between Asia and Europe.

-Hippodrome of Constantinople, located in Sultanahmet/Istanbul, was a public arena mainly for chariot races in the ancient world.
+Hippodrome of Constantinople: Hippodrome of Constantinople, located in Sultanahmet/Istanbul, was a public arena mainly for chariot races in the ancient world.
 Today there many interesting still standing such as Obelisk of Theodosius Kaiser Wilhelm’s Fountain.
 Spiral Column Rough-Stone Obelisk.

-One of the major symbols of Istanbul is the marvelous Topkapi Palace.
+Topkapi Palace: One of the major symbols of Istanbul is the marvelous Topkapi Palace.
 Topkapi Palace’s construction started in 1461 on top of the hill which stood out the most overlooking the city.
 The building of the Palace was ordered by Mehmet the Conqueror.
 Once the palace was built it became a vibrant political center and home of the sultans of the Ottoman Empire.
 It remained a politicly relevant until 1853 when Sultan Abdulmecid l decided not to use it as apolitical base any more.
 Topkapi Palace housed 22 Sultans within the first four centuries of its existence.

 Topkapi Palace is now a renowned museum, in fact it is the most visited museum in the whole country.
 Every year some three million people come to see this great Palace.
 Things such as the famous 86 carat, Spoonmaker’s Diamond, are always interesting.
 This marvelous diamond is the fifth biggest diamond in the whole world, and the story of its strange name is now legendary.
 Apparently, the fisherman who discovered it thought it was just glass, so he exchanged it at the jewelry market for three spoons.
 That is how this gem got its name – the Spoonmaker’s Diamond.